epiforecasts/eval-germany-sp-nowcasting/_targets.md

 #> Establish _targets.R and _targets_r/targets/save_hierarchical_submission.R.
 ```

   - Define and format the independent nowcast for submission.
+As a
+    temporary measure here we adjust quantiles that are more than 50% of
+    the median when there is evidence of a fitting issue (based on
+    divergent transistions and R hat values).

 <!-- end list -->